ufo2011/NXP-MCUBootUtility/README.md

 　　After the target device is successfully connected, you can see some useful device status information in the target device status information bar, such as the UUID value of the MCU chip, the HAB status, the important Fuse value related to boot, and the Page/Sector/Block size of the Boot Device.

 #### 3.3 Secure Encryption Boot
-　　After the target device is successfully connected, the core secure boot operation can be started.
+　　At first, you should make sure Tools/Generate .sb file option in menu bar is set as "No", after the target device is successfully connected, the core secure boot operation can be started.
 Before the secure boot operation is started, Let's see the secure boot main interface:

 ![NXP-MCUBootUtility_secboot0_intro_e](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot0_intro_e.png)